Bradfield/algos/linear-data-structures/what-is-a-deque.md

 items.
 New items can be added at either the front or the rear.
 Likewise, existing items can be removed from either end.
 In a sense, this hybrid linear structure provides all the capabilities of stacks and queues in a single data structure.
-Figure 1 &lt;fig\_basicdeque&gt; shows a deque of Python data objects.
+Figure 1 shows a deque of Python data objects.

 It is important to note that even though the deque can assume many of